Frequently Asked Questions

 - What aircraft are being used?

-- How many lorries will be driving to and from the airport per day/night to transport the freight?
+- How many lorries drive to and from the airport per day/night to transport the freight?

-There will be four lorries allocated to each departing flight and three for each arriving flight.
+There are four lorries allocated to each departing flight and three for each arriving flight.
 Of these we expect some to arrive/leave the airport site during the night, (no more than deliveries in to local retail units).

 None of the lorries are expected to arrive/leave the airport site at peak rush hour times.

-- Where will the lorries enter the airport site?
+- Where do the lorries enter the airport site?

-The lorries will travel down Aviation Way to the north of the airport, away from residential properties.
+The lorries travel down Aviation Way to the north of the airport, away from residential properties.